-New York City Power Outage Knocks Out Subways, Businesses and Elevators
+New York City Power Outage Leaves 38,000 Without Electricity

-NEW YORK — Authorities say a widespread power shortage in Manhattan has left businesses without electricity, elevators stuck and subway cars stalled.
+NEW YORK —Authorities say a transformer fire caused a power outage in Manhattan and left businesses without electricity, elevators stuck and subway cars stalled.

+The New York City Fire Department said the fire started at West 64th Street and West End Avenue and affected at least 38,000 customers as of 8 p.m.
+Saturday.

 Power reportedly went out early Saturday evening at much of Rockefeller Center and reached the Upper West Side.